 Musik-Stadt Region

-Your car has the 4 cylinder turbo, correct?
-If so, there are some gains to be had with a tune.rlt73 wrote: ↑Sat Mar 25, 2023 9:18 am I just joined the site and am happy to be here!
+rlt73 wrote: Sat Mar 25, 2023 9:18 am I just joined the site and am happy to be here!
 I recently acquired a 718 Cayman S and am quite pleased with it.
 As a frequent consumer of YouTube videos, I've seen a lot of content regarding tuner software and other aftermarket up grades that may or may not be worthwhile to me.
 Here are a few questions that I have on the subject:

 1. Are there downsides to getting a Stage 1 or Stage 2 tune on my car other than the cost?
 For example, would it create additional wear and tear on the car?